Jai0401/Jai0401/README.md

 Interested in learning new technologies and highly enthusiastic about open source.

-- 🌍 I'm based in Banglore
+- 🌍 I'm based in Bangalore
 - 🧠 I'm learning AWS, Turborepo, NextJs, Docker, GraphQL
 - 🤝 I'm open to collaborating on Interesting Projects